 3. Sitting on the Edge of Cliffs, Havasupai Grand Canyon

 A weekend with which the memories I rely on heavily.
-It was a blur of a weekend, full of meeting 34 other girls for the first time, hiking into the Grand Canyon, being stunned and amazed by nature around every turn, and healing wounds that I though might never be fixed.
-That is the power of nature, and I will fight for it, always.
+It was a blur of a weekend, full of meeting 34 other girls for the first time, hiking into the Grand Canyon, being stunned and amazed by nature around every turn, and undertaking the arduous process of healing wounds that I thought might never be fixed.
+This place, the people I met on this trip, combined to provide to provide just the medicine needed.
+That is the power of nature, and I will fight for it always.

 2. More Bryce Canyon Fo Sho